T. Jeremiah Beam

 “The Mogul”

-In 1946, Jere took over day to day operation of Beam Distillery and was joined by Park Beam (his uncle) and his two sons, Earl Beam (age 27) and Carl Beam (age 24).
+In 1946, Jere took over day-to-day operation of Beam Distillery and was joined by Park Beam (his uncle) and his two sons, Earl Beam (age 27) and Carl Beam (age 24).
 Carl was named Master Distiller in 1947 (Carl’s nickname was “Shucks”), and Earl was his assistant while Jere ran the business side of things.

 He later earned the honorary title of “Master Distiller,” and because of his great gift of storytelling, Jeremiah traveled the world to share his knowledge of all things bourbon and the Beam family legacy.
-It was Jere that turned Beam into a global giant, by first just making sure after World War II that any U. S. servicemen had access to Jim Beam worldwide.
-As the years went on Jere broke down international barriers and made Jim Beam available in country after country.
+It was Jere that turned Beam into a global giant, by first just making sure, after World War II, that any U. S. servicemen had access to Jim Beam worldwide.
+As the years went on, Jere broke down international barriers and made Jim Beam available in country after country.
 Jere Beam retired from all duties in 1967.

 Jere renovated an old building and turned it into the "white house" that sat in the middle of the distillery property so he could be very close to the operation.
-Four master distillers lived in what has now become known as the "T. Jeremiah House."
-They also mined a drinking well in the front yard of that house which they named "Jacob's Well" (which also became a brand of Bourbon along with "Jacob's Ghost").
+Four master distillers lived in what has now become known as the "T Jeremiah House."
+They also mined a drinking well in the front yard of that house, which they named "Jacob's Well" (which also became a brand of Bourbon along with "Jacob's Ghost").

-Jeremiah continued to grow the business, he bought the old mothballed Churchill Downs distillery, and opened a second distillery in 1954 near Boston, Kentucky.
-Jere invested millions of dollars to make a “state of the art facility” at that time.
-The new distillery was called J.B.B.2 plant for 30 years.
+Jeremiah continued to grow the business; he bought the old mothballed Churchill Downs distillery and opened a second distillery in 1954 near Boston, Kentucky.
+Jere invested millions of dollars to make a “state-of-the-art facility” at that time.
+The new distillery was called J.B.B.
+2 plant for 30 years.
 It was built with an even bigger capacity than the huge Clermont plant.
 That plant has now been re-named the Booker Noe Distillery.
 Jere Beam passed away at home surrounded by family in May 1977.

 Jeremiah Beam was inducted posthumously into the Kentucky Bourbon Hall of Fame in 2005 in only its fourth class of inductees ever.
-Jere Beam became only the 5th of 11 Beam family members to be inducted into the Bourbon Hall of Fame behind only Parker Beam, Booker Noe, his father Colonel Jim Beam and Earl Beam.
+Jere Beam became only the 5th of 11 Beam family members to be inducted into the Bourbon Hall of Fame behind only Parker Beam, Booker Noe, his father Colonel Jim Beam and Earl Beam

 Jim Beam Black, the World’s #1 Premium Bourbon was released at the end of Jere & Carl Beam’s tenure.
 It is aged 8 years and has looked similar in all its versions of packaging.